splicebox/eXAlu/README.md

   --no-alu-boundaries   Do not draw Alu boundaries (grey vertical dashed lines) on plot
 ```

-**FASTA File Formatting:**
-Since we need the formatted description lines (start with ">") to label the sequences and plot text information within the output images, you may want to format the description lines in the FASTA input file as shown below:
+**NOTE** that the current version of the program requires the following standard format for the FASTA header lines.
+This information is also plotted on the generated PNG images.

 ```
 >ANY_INFO::ANY_CHR:START-END(ANY_STRAND)
 ```
 Where:
 - `ANY_INFO`: Identifier or additional details.
 - `ANY_CHR`: Chromosome name.
-- `START` and `END`: Genomic coordinates (ensure `END - START` equals the length of the Alu element).
+- `START` and `END`: Genomic coordinates (ensure `END - START` equals the length of the *Alu* element).
 - `ANY_STRAND`: DNA strand (`+` for forward, `-` for reverse).

-- Example: `>h38_mk_AluJb::chr19:1517005-1518036(-)`
+Example: `>h38_mk_AluJb::chr19:1517005-1518036(-)`.
+A placeholder, such as `>NONE::chr1:0-0(.)`, can be used if the location data is not available.

-The output images are created in OUTPUT_DIR/imgs/, the text files with the score change data in OUTPUT_DIR/tables/, and the peak files in OUTPUT_DIR/peaks/
+The *output images* are created in OUTPUT_DIR/imgs/, the text files with the ** data in OUTPUT_DIR/tables/, and the *peak* files in OUTPUT_DIR/peaks/ .

-***Alu* Boundaries Marking:**

-- For 'bed' type inputs, the program automatically marks the *Alu* boundaries using coordinates from the ALU_BED_FILE.
-- For 'fasta' type inputs, it marks the endpoints of the 350 bp flanking regions.
-- Use the `--no-alu-boundaries` option if you do not want the boundaries marked.
+**Alu* boundaries marking.* For 'bed' type inputs, the program automatically marks the *Alu* boundaries using coordinates from the ALU_BED_FILE.
+For 'fasta' type inputs, it marks the endpoints of the 350 bp flanking regions.
+Use the `--no-alu-boundaries` option if you do not want the boundaries marked.

 #### Example
 Below is an example showing how to plot the mutagenesis graphs given a BED or FASTA file input: